espressif/esptool/docs/en/esptool/basic-commands.rst

 .. only:: not esp8266

-    If a valid `ESP-IDF application header <https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/app_image_format.html#application-description>`__ is detected in the image, specific fields describing the application are also displayed.
+    If the given binary file is an application and a valid `ESP-IDF application header <https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/app_image_format.html#application-description>`__ is detected in the image, specific fields describing the application are also displayed.

+    If the given binary file is a bootloader and a valid `ESP-IDF bootloader header <https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/bootloader_image_format.html#bootloader-description>`__ is detected in the image, specific fields describing the bootloader are also displayed.

 .. _merge-bin: